Ukrainian Railways: Administrative structure

-Company reform
+Naming

-Ukrainian Railways suffer from a variety of issues mostly inherited from Soviet times.
-The reforms aim to address these issues in order to improve quality of service, transparency and governance.
+With all operational lines constructed prior to Ukrainian Independence, the names of branches reflect the geography of the Russian Empire and the Austro-Hungarian Empire.
+As a result, Southern Railways and Southwestern Railways are located in their respective directions in relation to Russia, but are located in the northeast and north of Ukraine.
+In 2024, it was reported that railway stations were being renamed to comply with Ukrainian derussificaion and decommunisation laws, with the removal of names such as "Paris Commune".
+In February 2025, the Commission of the Ukrainian Institute of National Memory claimed that "Southwestern" and "Southern Railways" names were propaganda for Russian imperial policy and violate the law.

 Enactment of the law "On Railway Transport of Ukraine"

 The law seeks to harmonize Ukrainian rail-related legislation with European Union law.
 It sets out the basic requirements, responsibilities and rights of the infrastructure operator, the carrier and the owners of access tracks, rules for infrastructure management, basic requirements for railway rolling stock, and basic activities of railway rolling stock operators.
 The bill also provides for the creation of a system of public administration in the field of railway safety in accordance with the requirements of European Union legislation, the implementation of which is provided by the Association Agreement, which will increase transport safety in conditions of competition in the railway market.
 According to the Ministry of Infrastructure of Ukraine, the law, supported by European experts, serves as a starting point for real reforms in the industry.